 Our aim is to learn how to play and enjoy bridge.
 Each year we represent the school in competitions at both Ulster and Irish schools level.
 We also run an annual competition against the staff and a Christmas where we invite back former pupils.

 We are always on the look out for new members; especially those in years 8, 9 and 10.
 So listen out in assembly for what day it's on and come along and learn how to play…… and maybe even get a trip to Galway out of it too!!

-This year we made a range of dishes including pizza, chicken noodle soup, savoury scones and healthy chicken nuggets.
+In a typical year, we make a range of dishes including pizza, chicken noodle soup, savoury scones and healthy chicken nuggets.
 We try to make healthy dishes to consolidate what we learn in Home Economics.
 However, we do make the occasional treat including meringues and shortbread.